-Knowledge management and effective communication will be a cross-cutting priority under all of the project's Outputs and Outcomes.
-This will be facilitated through the project's and Output 5.2.3.
-Regional information sharing mechanism developed enabling broad access to best practices and lessons learned in the participating countries.
-In addition, regional network of EAFM trainers; national committees / sub-regional hubs established by the project under Outcome 1.1, and regional information sharing network on MPA under Outcome
+Knowledge management and effective communication will be a cross-cutting priority under all of the project?s Outputs and Outcomes.
+This will be facilitated through the project?s Output 5.2.1 Communication Strategy developed and implemented; Output 5.2.2.
+Programme findings and lessons learned identified and contribute to IW:LEARN and LME Learn and Output 5.2.3 Regional information sharing mechanism developed enabling broad access to best practices and lessons learned in the participating countries.
+This will be coordinated by the RCU.
+In addition, regional network of EAFM trainers; national committees / sub-regional hubs established by the project under Outcome 1.1, and regional information sharing network on MPA under Outcome 2.2 are some examples of key knowledge management and communication channels that the project will support.